n1teshy/py-isaac/README.md

 - [x] Free LLM APIs to process natural language queries.
 - [x] Voice-only conversations, assistant listens to you and speaks to you.
 - [x] Dozens of assistant voices and multiple options for the listening ability.
+- [x] Runs shell commands using the '!' (bang) prefix.
 - [x] Assistant mutes when user starts speaking
 - [x] Runs on both CPUs and GPUs.
-- [x] Commands to control the assistant's behavior and go back and forth between the shell and the assistant.
+- [x] Commands to control the assistant's behavior.
 - [x] Other utllity commands to clear the screen, show resource consumption etc.

 ---

 ### Tasks

-- [ ] add shell command execution using shebang, e.g. "!ls".
 - [ ] add ollama support, user should be able to choose locally running ollama API as language model provider.
 - [ ] User profiling, store general likes and dislikes, e.g. "concise answers", "a project they're working on" etc.